serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 So, now we are ready to present our kinds.
-They take an identifier property as the first type parameter and its type parameter for this identifier.
+They take an identifier property as the first type parameter and its type parameters for this identifier.

 ```typescript
 type Kind<F extends URIS, A> = URItoKind<A>[F];